gkub/end2end/README.md

 ```

 3. For each chat client:
-   - Copy your public key and share it with your friend
+   - Copy your public key and share it with your chat partner
-   - Enter your friend's public key when prompted
+   - Enter your chat partner's public key when prompted
-   - Enter the relay server IP (usually 127.0.0.1 for local testing)
+   - Enter the relay server IP (use 127.0.0.1 for local testing or the server's IP address for remote connections)

 ## Commands

-- `/exit` - Exit the program
+- `/exit` - Exit the chat program
-- `/history` - Display chat history
+- `/history` - Display encrypted chat history
-- `/file <path>` - Send a file to your friend
+- `/file <path>` - Send a file to your chat partner
+- `/status` - Check connection status with relay server

-## Chat History
+## Chat Interface

-Chat history is stored in the `chat_history` directory, with each conversation having its own file.
-The files are encrypted and can only be read by the participants of the conversation.
+- A blinking cursor indicates your current typing position
+- Status indicators appear when connection issues are detected
+- Countdown timer displays when connection is lost
+- Messages are queued during disconnections and sent when connection is restored
+- Timestamps are displayed for all messages

+## Connection Management

+The application includes a sophisticated connection management system:

+- Heartbeats are exchanged every 500ms between clients and relay server
+- If no heartbeat is received for 5 seconds, the application warns about connection loss
+- After connection loss, a 10-second countdown begins before automatic shutdown
+- If connection is restored during countdown, normal operation resumes automatically
+- Messages typed during disconnection are queued and sent when connection is restored
+- Visual indicators show current connection status in the chat interface

 ## Security Features

 - End-to-end encryption using libsodium's crypto_box
-- Secure key exchange
+- Secure key exchange between clients
-- Encrypted chat history
+- Encrypted local chat history
-- No message storage on the relay server
+- No message content stored on relay server
 - Forward secrecy (new key pair for each session)
+- Independent verification of key authenticity

 ## Technical Details

-- Uses TCP sockets for communication
+- Uses TCP sockets with keepalives for reliable connection monitoring
-- Implements reliable message delivery
-- Handles partial sends/receives
-- Supports file transfer in chunks
+- Multi-threaded architecture for concurrent sending/receiving
+- Real-time terminal control for interactive UI
+- Signal handling for graceful shutdowns
-- Thread-safe message handling
+- Thread-safe message queuing system
+- Resilient to network disruptions and server failures

 ## License